askfiy/lsp_extra_dim/README.md

 Filtering at `lsp diagnostic` level will remove all diagnostics containing `unused` (but some diagnostics that qualify in `disable_diagnostic_style` will be kept)

-In the configuration of `setup`, `diagnostics_filter.lsp_filter`  are the hook functions defined after the default filter function runs.
+In the configuration of `setup`, `lsp_filter` are the hook functions defined after the default filter function runs.

 ## CASE